In this article, I discuss the history of the gainclone and building my own dual-mono LM3886 chip-amp/gainclone amplifier.

-The LM3886 features low distortion (less than 0.1%) and respectable power output into reasonable loads.
-The chip will output around 50 watts per channel continuously into 8 ohms, with correct heatsinking.
+The LM3886 features low distortion (less than 0.1%) and respectable power output into easy loads.
+Each mono chip will output around 50 watts RMS into 8 ohms, with adequate heatsinking and power rails.
 It delivers a little less power into 4 ohms, though this depends on the voltage you feed the chip.

-Enter the ‘Gainclone’
+Enter the Gainclone

 Instead, I decided to use a single 300VA transformer, with dual 25V secondaries.
-The amp is still configured as a dual mono layout, the secondary voltage was now correct for driving an 8 ohm load and the single toroidal transformer will mount nicely where the old one did in this chassis.
+The amp is still configured with a dual-mono layout, the secondary voltage is now correct for driving an 8 ohm load and the single toroidal transformer mounts nicely where the old one did in this chassis.
 The 25V secondaries rectify up to around 35V (25 x 1.414), minus diode losses.

 I decided to use this old amplifier chassis I had lying around:

-Performance and Ground Loops!
+Performance & Ground Loops